Which U.S. athletes have qualified to compete at the Tokyo Olympics?

 Triathlon: Summer Rappaport (Thornton, Colo.)

-Wrestling: Kyle Dake (Ithaca N.Y.), Thomas Gilman (Council Bluffs, Iowa), Adeline Gray (Denver), Ildar Hafizov (Tashkent, Uzbekistan), G’Angelo Hancock (Fountain, Colo.), Sarah Hildebrandt (Granger, Ind.), Helen Maroulis (Rocky Point, Md.), Tamyra Mensah-Stock (Katy, Texas), Kayla Miracle (Culver, Ind.), Alejandro Sancho (Miami), Kyle Snyder (Woodbine, Md.), John Stefanowicz (Jacksonville, N.C.), David Taylor (St. Paris, Ohio), Jacarra Winchester (Marshall, Mo.)
+Wrestling: Kyle Dake (Ithaca, N.Y.), Thomas Gilman (Council Bluffs, Iowa), Adeline Gray (Denver), Ildar Hafizov (Tashkent, Uzbekistan), G’Angelo Hancock (Fountain, Colo.), Sarah Hildebrandt (Granger, Ind.), Helen Maroulis (Rocky Point, Md.), Tamyra Mensah-Stock (Katy, Texas), Kayla Miracle (Culver, Ind.), Alejandro Sancho (Miami), Kyle Snyder (Woodbine, Md.), John Stefanowicz (Jacksonville, N.C.), David Taylor (St. Paris, Ohio), Jacarra Winchester (Marshall, Mo.)

 When are the major trials?